XuewenWangUGA/USAT/README.md

 Latest version: v1.2

 ## License
-The USAT is under the General Public License v3.0.
+The USAT is under the Less General Public License v2.1.
 Free to distribute and improve.
 Free for all academic and educational purposes.
 A license is needed to be obtained from us for any industrial and any other purposes.
 Please contact us.

 ## Functions of USAT